mikaelvesavuori/bedrock-rag-demo/README.md

 In the AWS console:

 - Go to the Bedrock page and enable any models you want to use.
 We will use Jurassic-2 Ultra and Amazon Titan Text Embeddings.
-- Create an SQS queue (?).
+- Create an SQS queue named `document-chat-demo-embeddings` with standard settings.
-  - Make note of the bucket name; you will update the infrastructure configuration soon.
-- Create an S3 bucket to put your files in.
-  - Create a folder in the bucket named `documents`.
-  - Make note of the bucket name; you will update the infrastructure configuration soon.
 - Create an OpenSearch Serverless collection using the "Vector search" and "Easy create" options.
 This will take a few minutes to start up.
 - Under `Collections`, select your collection, go into the `Indexes` tab and create a vector index.
   - Select the "JSON" option and paste the contents from `opensearch-index.json` into the text field.